aneiosi/c3c/README.md

 2. Unpack executable and standard lib.
 3. Run `./c3c`.

-_\*Note: this is specifically for OpenBSD 7.7, running it on any other version is prone to ABI breaks_
+_\*Note: this is specifically for OpenBSD 7.7 and running it on any other version is prone to ABI breaks_

 #### Installing on Arch Linux